-- Setting up Azure Machine Learning for Enterprise scale.
+- Organize and set up Azure Machine Learning environments.
 Learn about key decision points in setting up Azure Machine Learning for your organization.

 - Tracking costs across business units, environments, and projects.
 Learn best practices for creating proper cost-tracking mechanisms.